tanu31195/TankerZ/README.md

 - Add the ability for the player to press multiple keys at a time to move, shoot and place mines.
 - Add difficulty levels for the player to choose.
 - Make the GUI more user friendly.

+## Installation
+TankerZ can be built and executed without needing to install external libraries.
+It relies only on core Qt APIs and the Qt Multimedia API.
+Therefore, the application can be run by extracting the source directory and loading the project (.pro) file before running the build/execute in Qt creator.